Chromosphere

-When observed in the H_{α} spectral line, the chromosphere appears deep red.
+The chromosphere emits predominantly deep red light of the H_{α} spectral line.

 A chromosphere ("sphere of color", from the Ancient Greek words χρῶμα (khrôma) 'color' and σφαῖρα (sphaîra) 'sphere') is the second layer of a star's atmosphere, located above the photosphere and below the solar transition region and corona.
 The term usually refers to the Sun's chromosphere, but not exclusively, since it also refers to the corresponding layer of a stellar atmosphere.
 The name was suggested by the English astronomer Norman Lockyer after conducting systematic solar observations in order to distinguish the layer from the white-light emitting photosphere.

 In the Sun's atmosphere, the chromosphere is roughly 3,000 to 5,000 km in height, or slightly more than 1% of the Sun's radius at maximum thickness.
 It possesses a homogeneous layer at the boundary with the photosphere.
 Narrow jets of plasma, called spicules, rise from this homogeneous region and through the chromosphere, extending up to 10,000 km into the corona above.

 The chromosphere has a characteristic red color due to electromagnetic emissions in the H_{α} spectral line.
 Information about the chromosphere is primarily obtained by analysis of its emitted electromagnetic radiation.
 The chromosphere is also visible in the light emitted by ionized calcium, Ca II, in the violet part of the solar spectrum at a wavelength of 393.4 nanometers (the Calcium K-line).

 Chromospheres have also been observed on stars other than the Sun.
 On large stars, chromospheres sometimes make up a significant proportion of the entire star.
 For example, the chromosphere of supergiant star Antares has been found to be about 2.5 times larger in thickness than the star's radius.